CarterYin/C3VG/README.md

 ```
 Place the BEiT checkpoints and tokenizer within this directory.

-The final directory structure of SimVG should resemble the following:
+The final directory structure of C3VG should resemble the following:
 ```
 C3VG
 ├── configs